MicrosoftDocs/Viva/Viva/insights/personal/teams/new/network.md

 If you want more information about how much time you’re spending with a contact, select their profile image.
 The tooltip shows you your total collaboration time with that contact, and then breaks down collaboration time by each communication channel—emails, meetings, and chats and calls.

 :::image type="complex" source="../images/teamwork-network-small.png" alt-text="Screenshot that shows Collaborators section on the Teamwork tab." lightbox="../images/teamwork-network-expanded.png":::
    Screenshot of the "Collaborators" section of the Network page.
 The subtitle reads, "Who did you work closely with in the last 4 weeks?".
-The image is arranged as a map, with the user's profile picture on the far left of the image, and collaborators they've recently worked with in three semi-rings, arranged from "Most frequent" closest to the user's image to "Least frequent" on the right side of the image.
+The image is arranged as a map, with the user's profile picture on the far left of the image, and collaborators they've recently worked with in three semi-rings.
+These rings go from "Most frequent" closest to the user's image to "Least frequent" on the right side of the image.
 The image shows hovering over a collaborator in the "Most frequent" ring.
-A card beneath this collaborator's profile image shows their name, position, contact and praise links, and how much total time the user has spent collaborating with them.
-Below the total collaboration time, the card lists how much time this collaborator has worked with the user total, and then breaks down the amount of time in each channel: over email, in meetings, and in chats and calls.
+A card beneath this collaborator's profile image shows their name, a star to indicate they're an important contact, and how much total time the user has spent collaborating with them.
+Below the total collaboration time, the card lists how much time this collaborator has worked with the user by communication each channel: over email, in meetings, and in chats and calls.
 :::image-end:::

 ### To edit your important people list